SMILE-Lab-ShanghaiTech/MuSus-100_Atlas/README.md

 This is the official repository for MuSus-100 QSM atlas.
 The repository includes multi-modal atlases in MNI space, along with the parcellation map of fine-grained deep brain nuclei and thalamus subregions.
 All files are in NIfTI format.

-If you find this work helpful in your research, please cite the original publication in the follows.
+If you find this work helpful in your research, please cite the original publication (preprint version) in the follows.

 ```
 @article{he2021quantitative,